allthingslinux/mod-handbook/README.md

 You can do this by simply typing:
 `/add [user]`

+Alternatively, you can streamline this process by creating a ticket and adding a user in one action.
+1. Right-click on the user's profile (or on mobile simply open their server profile)
+2. Select "Apps"
+3. Click "Create Ticket"

 ### 3.1.4 Claiming the Ticket
-An important point to note, as part of the ATL moderation team, we operate a "One-moderator-per-ticket" policy.
+An important point to note, as part of the ATL moderation team, we operate on a "One-moderator-per-ticket" policy.
 This means that only one moderator should interact with a ticket at any given time (unless in exceptional circumstances when an Admin may need to intervene).

 We do this to ensure that our members feel fairly treated and lessen the chance of them feeling overwhelmed or like they're being "ganged up on".
-It also prevents moderators unintentionally conflicting each other and stepping on each other's toes.
+It also prevents moderators unintentionally contradicting each other and stepping on each other's toes.

-To help maintain this practice, each ticket must be "claimed" by the moderator who made the ticket.
-This can be achieved by pressing the "Claim ticket" button at the top of each ticket.
+To help maintain this practice, the author must "claim" each ticket.
+This can be achieved by pressing the "Claim Ticket" button at the top of each ticket.

 By doing so, you make it so that only you can interact with the ticket and its contents.

 ## 3.2 Composing Your Ticket Message

 ### 3.2.1 Tone and the Initial Message
 The most important aspect of your ticket is the opening message.
 Maintaining professionalism and addressing the member with an appropriate tone are just some of the requirements needed for this.

 You'll come to learn as a moderator that opening a ticket with a positive and respectful tone is often the driving force behind achieving the outcome you wish to accomplish.

-The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address - our advice would also be to include a friendly opening line.
+The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address - our advice would also be to include a friendly opening line to supplement this.

 For example:
 `Hello @user - I hope you're having a good day!`

-Crucially (and one cannot stress this enough) by opening a ticket with a positive attitude and demeanour, as demonstrated above, you place yourself in the best possible scenario to get the optimal outcome.
+Crucially (and one cannot stress this enough) by opening a ticket with a positive attitude and demeanour, as demonstrated above, you place yourself in the best possible position to get the optimal outcome.

 ### 3.2.2 The Body of the Ticket
 The bulk of the ticket will be case specific - that is to say, entirely dependent on whatever it is you have ticketed the user for.

-However, there is a general scaffold you should follow when composing this section.
+However, in the case of a Code of Conduct violation, there is a general scaffold you should follow when composing this section.

 Let us take an example of a user with an NSFW bio, thereby violating our Server Code for Conduct - §1.1.
 Your ticket body should be structured similarly to the following: